 Please note that you have to attend this session to become a Creative Leader.
 You will be required to complete an enhanced DBS check during the session and you will need to bring three forms of ID – https://www.gov.uk/guidance/documents-the-applicant-must-provide

 Recruits will be placed on existing projects in accordance with their areas of interest, working closely with freelance tutors and National Centre for Writing staff.
 They will receive on-going support and further professional development opportunities over the 12-month-period.

-To apply, please complete the form linked below, explaining why you are interested in gaining experience in arts education:
+To apply, please complete this form, explaining why you are interested in gaining experience in arts education.

 Please note: this is an unpaid voluntary position.

 What does a Creative Leader do?

 Creative Leaders assist our freelance tutors with the delivery of workshops in schools and on-site at Dragon Hall.
 You might be asked to distribute teaching materials and circulate the room offering advice or encouragement to the students, or you may be working more closely with our freelance tutor with a more active role in the session.
 You are present so that there are always at least two adults in the room, should the classroom teacher or teaching assistant have to leave.